 Whey protein hydrolysate (WPH) is considered by dietitians to be the “predigested” form of whey protein that has already undergone partial hydrolysis.
 Initial studies have indicated that consuming WPH may lead to faster and easier absorption of the proteins, although more research is needed.
 This process of partial hydrolysis breaks down the whey’s amino acids into smaller, simpler units called peptides.
 Peptides are much less likely to cause allergic reactions, making WPH a great, hypoallergenic alternative for individuals with milk allergies.

-Although there have been no confirmed foodborne illness outbreaks linked to whey protein powder, from 2011 to 2014, there was one international voluntary recall involving potential Clostridium botulinum contamination and three voluntary recalls due to potential Salmonella contamination within the United States.
+Between 2000 and 2020, at least 1 whey protein-associated outbreak was reported to CDC’s National Outbreak Reporting System (NORS), causing 2 illnesses, and 0 hospitalizations and deaths.
+From 2011 to 2014, there was one international voluntary recall involving potential Clostridium botulinum contamination and three voluntary recalls due to potential Salmonella contamination within the United States.
 Furthermore, in July 2018 a precautionary recall was placed on a dry whey powder (a closely related product to WPC, WPI, and WPH) product from Minnesota, due to potential Salmonella contamination.

 In 2014, there was an outbreak scare of Clostridium botulinum in a 3.78-ton batch of whey protein concentrate produced by the New Zealand dairy company, Fonterra.
 This outbreak scare originated in February 2012 when broken flashlight fragments were found in a batch of whey protein concentrate 80 (WPC80).
 While the fragments were eventually removed, the process used to rework the product was poorly planned and executed, resulting in further contamination of the batch.
 Specifically, the factory workers ran the WPC80 through improperly cleaned pipes, and they failed to disperse the reworked WPC80 among new, standard product up to a maximum of 10% reworked product.
 Dispersal of reworked product is an important safety step within the dairy industry that ensures if contamination does remain, the contaminated product (as well as the risks it may pose to consumers) are diluted to acceptable levels.
 When the suspected batch underwent routine testing during production of Danone’s nutritional powder, the results indicated the possible presence of Clostridium botulinum.
 In June 2013, a Fonterra manager approved testing for Clostridium botulinum by AgResearch, an independent agricultural research organization that did not have the required accreditation to conduct these tests.
 In August 2013, three months after approving these tests, Fonterra notified New Zealand’s Ministry of Primary Industries of AgResearch’s test results, which claimed that the presence of Clostridium botulinum was “likely” but not “confirmed,” setting off the coordinated tracing and recall efforts by Fonterra and the Ministry.
 It was later determined by two United States government laboratories that the WPC80 batch was contaminated with the non-toxic Clostridium sporogenes (associated with food spoilage), instead of Clostridium botulinum.